k0psutin/gdm/README.md

 When using `gdm`, all plugin additions and removals should be performed through the CLI tool.
 Directly editing the `project.godot` file to add or remove plugins is not supported and may result in inconsistencies or overwritten changes.

-`gdm` manages the `[plugin]` section of your `project.godot` file automatically.
+`gdm` manages the `[editor_plugins]` section of your `project.godot` file automatically.
 Any manual changes to plugin entries in this file may be lost the next time you run a `gdm` command that modifies plugins.
 Always use `gdm add` or `gdm remove` to ensure your project stays in sync and your plugin configuration is preserved correctly.

+> There is no way to migrate previously installed plugins to `gdm`.
+Suggested way is to reinstall all plugins via `gdm` to keep `gdm.json` and `project.godot` in sync.

 ## Features